stjohncj/RESTRack/README.markdown

 Rails 3 instantiates approximately 80K more objects than RESTRack to do a hello world or nothing type response with the default setup.
 Trimming Rails down by eliminating ActiveRecord, ActionMailer, and ActiveResource, it still instantiates over 47K more objects than RESTRack.

+## OK, so why RESTRack when there is Sinatra?
+RESTRack provides a full, albeit small, framework for developing RESTful MVC applications.

 ## CLI Usage: